It seems pretty fashionable to discount “Thoughts and Prayers” these days.

 Thoughts and prayers don’t work.

-Interestingly enough, they offer nothing more than empty, divisive words when offering such stellar “advice” to their echo chamber.
+Interestingly enough, they often offer nothing more than empty, divisive words when offering such stellar “advice” to the “masses” in their social circles.

 Hey, I get it.
 Many people don’t pray and many more rarely think before saying something.
 That’s life “these days” and we just better get used to it.
 Amiright?

 Rather than pretending to be far smarter than those who choose to pray, I wonder if we can find people who actually want to take a good hard look at much bigger problems.

 The problem of the day / flavor of the month is gun violence.
 Sometimes, it’s a different crime, somethimes it’s abortion, sometimes it’s anything to distract us from what’s right and what’s wrong…

 From an Instagram post we learn that some of the victims of this tragic day were not offended or afraid of prayer.

 They were swept into a classroom and the teachers barricaded the doors behind them.
 They heard gunshots and heavy pounding on the door.
 A young boy from her class urged others to remain calm and told the students to get into a circle.
 They started to pray.